mmburu8/mingiPolygons/README.md

 It is an extension of nearPoints() but specifically for maps.

- It takes in original data used to form map in ggplot, data collected by nearPoints and input$plot_click value.
+It takes in original data used to form map in ggplot, data collected by nearPoints and input$plot_click value to determine the polygon object

 ## SETUP AND REQUIREMENTS